aws/aws-cdk/packages/@aws-cdk/custom-resource-handlers/README.md

 ### Experimental:

 - aws-amplify-alpha/asset-deployment-handler
-- aws-amplify-alpha/asset-deployment-handler
+- aws-redshift-alpha/asset-deployment-handler

 These handlers are excluded from `aws-cdk-lib/custom-resource-handlers` and are individually copied into their respective `-alpha` packages at build time.
 When an `-alpha` package is stabilized, part of the stabilization process **must** be to remove `-alpha` from the folder name, so that it is included in `aws-cdk-lib`.

 `*/generated.ts` files are not supported for alpha modules due to import paths that only work for stable modules in `aws-cdk-lib`.
+These files must be added to `custom-resources-framework/config.ts` as `ComponentType.NO_OP`.

 ## Nodejs Entrypoint